 Support Vector Machine is a widely used machine learning method for binary classification (recognition) task (Cortes and Vapnik, 1995; Chang and Lin, 2011).
-The main objective of SVM classifier is to decide whether a particular pattern, an AR pattern, is present or not in a given snapshot extracted from global image.
-The SVM constructs a model based on the labeled topological feature descriptors in the training set and then use it to predict the labels of the descriptors in the testing set.
-In

-15 general, the SVM finds the optimal hyperplane that separates two groups of patterns (ARs and Non-ARs) by maximizing the margin between the separating boundary and the training points closest to it (support vector), as shown in Figure 7.
+The main objective of SVM classifier is to decide whether a particular weather pattern, an AR, is present or not in a given snapshot extracted from global image.
+The SVM constructs a model based on the labeled topological feature descriptors in the training set and then use it to predict the labels of the testing set of the descriptors.
+In general, SVM finds the optimal hyperplane that separates two groups of patterns (ARs: 1 and Non-ARs: 0) by maximizing the margin between the separating boundary and the training points closest to it (support vector).